annotation/text-fabric/tf/convert/app/transcription.md

     These added slots get the feature `extraspace` set to 1.
     «endSlotword»

-1. All «slot»s inside the teiHeader will get the feature `is_meta` set to 1;
+1. All «slot»s inside the `teiHeader` will get the feature `is_meta` set to 1;
     for «slot»s inside the body, `is_meta` has no value.

 «beginSlotchar»

 ## More about characters

-The basic unit is the unicode character.
+The basic unit is the UNICODE character.
 For each character in the input we make a slot, but the correspondence is not quite 1-1, because of the white-space handling.